quantmind/pulsar/README.rst

 Kudos
 ============
-Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and many other open-source efforts.
+Pulsar project started as a fork of gunicorn_ (from where the arbiter idea) and has been developed using ideas from nodejs_ (api design), Twisted_ (the deferred implementation), tornado_ web server (the initial event-loop implementation), celery_ (the task queue application) and many other open-source efforts.